SOLAS Regulation III/17-1: Recovery of Persons from the Water

 • Likely operating conditions

-• Ability to recover unconscious casualties
+• The ability to recover unconscious or incapacitated casualties